alvinr/data-modeling/redis/compact_structures/README.md

 Row events:Fencing:A: | 0 0 1 0 1 1 1 1 1 1 |
 ```

 So what isn't seat #4 available?
 Well, we set a specific value in ```set_seat_map``` that just marked seat #4 as sold.
-So the algorithm that checked for availbaility excluded that seat.
-After the reservation is complete, you can see that seats 1 & 2 are no onger availbale.
+So the algorithm that checked for availability excluded that seat.
+After the reservation is complete, you can see that seats 1 & 2 are no longer available.

 Just to test we deal with a seat being taken from under us, we can do the following:
 ```python